Tantrums: Testing Every Parent’s Patience

 What you can do to tame your toddler’s tantrums?

-So, if you sense a tantrum is brewing, think quick – and act immediately.
-You need to quickly decide whether to let your child have their way or to confront them – before they throw a tantrum.
+If you sense a tantrum is brewing, think quick and act immediately.
+You need to quickly decide whether to let your child have their way or to confront them before they throw a tantrum.
 Should you give in or not?
 Is it worth fighting over?
 Is it negotiable?

 If you decide the tantrum seems to be something small, something that is not worth fighting over and is not negotiable, don’t give in.
 Be consistent.
 If you give in easily, your child learns that tantrums work whenever things do not go their way.
 In other words, they will use tantrums to manipulate you, especially if you are busy.